proxytranslation/user-docs/dashboard/menu/dashboard/advancedsettings.md

 - **Determine document type by** `GET` **instead of HEAD**: some servers may return different responses to the HEAD request we use to determine document type than the GET request used to download content.
-Enabling this option forces the Proxy Application to use GET requests for all operations, getting the correct content type from the server (as far as server-side configurations will allow).
+Enabling this option forces the proxy to use GET requests for all operations, getting the correct content type from the server (as far as server-side configurations will allow).

 - **Detect JavaScript content type**: JavaScript may not be explicitly declared as such on the server, being sent to the client with misleading content types.
-This causes the Proxy Application to mis-identify such streams and not offer operations reserved for JS files.
+This causes the proxy to mis-identify such streams and not offer operations reserved for JS files.
 Enabling this option will force a deep check on each file sent to the client, to determine if they are indeed JavaScript code,